-In several studies, coconut water has been proved to be useful in enhancing the growth of tissues, especially in callus and suspension cultures.
+In several studies, coconut water proved to be useful in enhancing the growth of tissues, especially in callus and suspension cultures.
 This water has mostly been added to culture media recipes for orchid species.

 Along with coconut water, coconut milk from matured coconut is also beneficial for plant tissue development.
 Both of these organic supplements contain large amounts of cytokinins.

-This extract is commonly used in the brewing industry.
+This extract is popular and commonly used in the brewing industry.
 You can produce this extract by germinating barley seeds and immersing them in water for sprouting.
 Malt extract is a source of carbohydrates and some other unknown compounds.
 It has been used for developing different citrus plant species under tissue culture conditions.
 It can also help induce embryogenesis during somatic embryogenesis of citrus plants.

 Some studies indicate that malt extract also contains little auxins and gibberellins and encourages plant growth similar to these hormones.

 This extract is a source of different amino acids such as glycine, lysine, arginine, and different vitamins such as thiamine, nicotinic acid, etc. It also has the ability to initiate defense mechanisms in plants.
-Thus, along with the growth-promoting function, it is also used for developing resistance in plants for different diseases.
+Thus, along with their growth-promoting function, it is also used for developing resistance in plants for different diseases.

 This extract from potatoes contains carbohydrates, different vitamins, and mineral elements.
 It has been successfully used for anther culture of wheat.
 Some scientists have also used this extract for orchid culture.
 You can use this extract along with conventional tissue culture components to develop anther culture protocol for different cereal crops.